dodolfin/spbu-kvdb/README.md

 shell to show list of available commands.

 ### Testing
+All files related to external testing are now in an `ext_tests` directory.
-Run `./test.sh script.txt` to run a simple script (saved in `script.txt`) that contains few operations with database.
+Run `ext_tests/test.sh script.txt` to run a simple script (saved in `ext_tests/script.txt`) that contains few operations with database.
-There is also `big_script.txt`, that contains 1000 operations with database:
+There is also `ext_tests/big_script.txt`, that contains 1000 operations with database:
 1) create a new database,
 2) insert a key and value,
 3) close database,
 4) reopen it,
 5) repeat from 2

-This script is generated with `gen_big_script.sh 1000`.
-Use `./test.sh big_script.txt` to run it and see the time of execution.
+This script is generated with `ext_tests/gen_big_script.sh 1000`.
+Use `ext_tests/test.sh big_script.txt` to run it and see the time of execution.